 Intel® Data Analytics Acceleration Library (Intel® DAAL) is the library of Intel® architecture optimized building blocks covering all stages of data analytics: data acquisition from a data source, preprocessing, transformation, data mining, modeling, validation, and decision making.

-Start with the summary of the product functionality.
+If you are new to Intel DAAL, start with the summary of the product functionality.

 Algorithms implemented in the library support batch, online, and distributed processing modes of computations.
 More information.